trueto/albert_question_match/README.md

 # albert_question_match
-This code is for paper "ALBERT-QM:An ALBERT Model Based Approach for Chinese Health Related Question Matching"
+This code is for paper "ALBERT-QM:An ALBERT Model Based Method for Chinese Health Related Question Matching"

 ## data source